-Unless otherwise indicated, all information in this prospectus relating to the number of ordinary shares to be outstanding immediately after this offering is based on 24,770,889 shares issued and outstanding as of March 31, 2017:
+Unless otherwise indicated, all information in this prospectus relating to the number of ordinary shares to be outstanding immediately after this offering:

-- excludes (i) an aggregate of 2,164,215 ordinary shares issuable upon the exercise of options that were issued to our employees under the Ichor Holdings, Ltd. 2012 Equity Incentive Plan, or the 2012 Incentive Plan and (ii) an aggregate of 71,214 unvested restricted shares that were issued under the 2012 Incentive Plan and (iii) an aggregate of 1,888,000 ordinary shares reserved for issuance under the Ichor Holdings, Ltd. 2016 Omnibus Incentive Plan, or the 2016 Plan; and - · assumes no exercise of the underwriters' option to purchase additional shares from the selling shareholders.
+- assumes the effectiveness of our amended and restated memorandum and articles of association, the conversion of all outstanding Series A preferred shares into 142,728,221 ordinary shares and the subsequent 1 for 8.053363 reverse split of our ordinary shares, each of which will occur upon or prior to the completion of this offering; - excludes (i) an aggregate of 2,313,284 ordinary shares issuable upon the exercise of options that were issued to our employees under the Ichor Holdings, Ltd. 2012 Equity Incentive Plan (the "2012 Incentive Plan") and (ii) an aggregate of 232,649 unvested restricted shares that were issued under the 2012 Incentive Plan, 120,253 of which will vest upon completion of this offering, in each case as of September 23, 2016; - excludes an aggregate of 1,888,000 ordinary shares reserved for issuance under the equity compensation plan we intend to adopt in connection with this offering; and - · assumes no exercise of the underwriters' option to purchase additional shares.